meadch/react-gitbook/Introducing React/generating_ui.md

 Why is that better?
 Proponents argue that by breaking down our app into functional pieces rather than by technology \(HTML vs. JavaScript controller\), we have a codebase in which it’s easy to reuse small pieces.

+## React is a library

+That means it cares about this job -- translating data into UI -- and doesn't have an opinion about other aspects of your applications, such as:

+* How you make Ajax calls
+* How you organize the data that makes up your application state
+* How you deal with routing

 That ends our brief high-level overview of React -- let's start digging into some code!